Yumacorn/project-rails-restaurant-rater/notes.md

     -dining_method: dine_in, take_out
     -comment:text

+-Implement sign in/out/authentication via facebook: Omniauth
+    -In order to make a review, must be logged in -sessions resource

--Implement sign in/out/authentication via facebook -restrict users from editing/deleting posts that aren't their own*Guard Data* -In order to make a review, must be logged in
+-restrict users from editing/deleting posts that aren't their own*Guard Data* CanCanCan
--When making a review, automatically pull user_id -nested attributes for user/reviews, restaurant/reviews (acceps_nested_attributes)
+    -When making a review, automatically pull user_id if user not current user, can/can't before_action, cancancan gem

+-nested attributes for user/reviews, restaurant/reviews (acceps_nested_attributes)
     -Restaurant.find_or_create_by(params)
--radio_button
--sessions resource

 -search/scope FILTER by City/state
 ***Stretch - Follow other users?
 Favorite their reviews?
--webpacker??

--Header: Home, Users, Restaurants, Reviews
 -Footer
- like a logo, navigation links, a search bar, and a footer at the bottom that contains some info about the shop.

-if user not current user, can/can't before_action, cancancan gem
+***Fixed unexpected behavior on Review Index, obscures viewport